uxlfoundation/oneAPI-spec/releases/index.rst

   * Image denoising
   * Scalable rendering and visualization infrastructure

-* The set of Advanced Ray Tracing APIs include the following, which are in active use via the Intel® oneAPI Rendering Toolkit:
+* The set of Ray Tracing APIs include the following, which are in active use via the Intel® oneAPI Rendering Toolkit:

   * Embree